sylhare/Type-on-Strap/2020-05-28-network-basic.md

 The TCP segment has 20 bytes of header over-head in every segment, whereas UDP has only 8 bytes of overhead

 Blocking UDP traffic for security reasons, TCP becomes an increasingly attractive protocol for streaming media transport.

+## principles of reliable data transfer
+reliable is implement on diffence layers. each layer has own implementation because may be below it don't have any implementaion reliable.

+### ARQ Automaic Repeat reQuest protocols
+on receiver side:

+> error detection ( via checksum field)
+> receiver feedback (ACK = 1 or NAK = 0)

+retransimition A packet that is received in error at the receiver will be retrans-mitted by the sender